shinglyu/shinglyu.github.io/_posts/2023-08-02-getting-started-with-rust-llm-chain-using-the-llama-driver.md

 excerpt_separator: <!--more-->
 ---

 Recently I've been contributing to [`llm-chain`](https://github.com/sobelio/llm-chain), a Rust library for working with large language models (LLMs).
 It's similar to Python's [`LangChain`](https://docs.langchain.com/docs/).
-I contributed the this tutorial to the official website for setting up a simple llm-chain using LLaMA models running locally using the [`llama.cpp`](https://github.com/ggerganov/llama.cpp) project.
+I contributed this tutorial to the official website for setting up a simple llm-chain using LLaMA models running locally using the [`llama.cpp`](https://github.com/ggerganov/llama.cpp) project.
 I'm also publishing the same tutorial in this blog for archiving.

 ---